 The MCU’s other early solo offerings followed the same pattern.
 Joe Johnston’s love of 30s-style pulp – visible in efforts like The Rocketeer – made an ideal fit for Captain America…

 …while Kenneth Branagh’s Shakespearean background worked perfectly with Thor’s concepts of political machinations among noble families.

-Even The Incredible Hulk stemmed from Louis Leterrier, whose earlier films emphasized the paranoid man-on-the-run notions that fit Bruce Banner (and his green-skinned alter-ego) to a “t”.
+Even the flawed The Incredible Hulk stemmed from Louis Leterrier, whose earlier films emphasized the paranoid man-on-the-run notions that fit Bruce Banner (and his green-skinned alter-ego) to a “t”.
 These early MCU projects found directors that matched the project, rather than expecting the project to bend to the directors’ will.
 Each character had a lane.
 Each character had a flavor.
 And that paid huge dividends later in the MCU’s development.

 It was also something the DCEU never grasped.
 Warners applied the same grimdark tone to Superman that it did to Batman, without understanding how different those two characters are.
 Feige had them over a barrel on that front simply because he knew that the storytelling techniques that worked for Iron Man wouldn’t work for Thor or Captain America.
 (DC’s movies repeatedly fall into “every superhero is just like Batman” trap, first with the shameless emulation of Burton’s style, then by the DCEU’s disastrous attempt to ape Christopher Nolan.)